stochastic-thread/snek.ex/README.md

 # snek

-[ ] Save the python erlport process in an Agent, and retrieve it across all of the following functions.
-However, problem could pose itself in that you would have shared state persist, which could lead to issues.
-Ideally, it would be best if a developer could just have a big string of the python program (or not, just read in from disk is better) and then pass it into a function that then spins up a python process that implements a simple "i run any code i get" logic, but that sounds a little dangerous.

 ## Description

 Example repository to show what the equivalents of the Erlang/Python examples on [this page](http://erlport.org/docs/python.html) look like so that they work in an Elixir/Mix application.